 DO be a model of acceptance.
 Allow your child to express his curiosity and address it as it arises.

 DON’T try to prepare your child in advance.
 Making an issue of it ahead of time negates a child’s ability to accept and adapt naturally.
 Resist the urge to over-inform and only address your child’s questions as they arise.

 DON’T worry about your child blurting out something embarrassing.
 It is perfectly normal for young children to speak out.
-Be prepared to answer simply as suggested above.
+Be prepared to answer simply.

 As caregivers, we can gently shape social behaviors by teaching children to be accepting and kind while exploring their curiosity.
-By ensuring your child has opportunities to be around others who are different from her on a regular basis, normality will be established and your child will begin to understand that people are people — regardless of these differences.
+By ensuring your child has opportunities to be around others who are different from them on a regular basis, you can help your child understand that people are people — regardless of these differences.

 For more about teaching children the value of diversity, check out:

 - Fostering a Sense of Belonging in Every Child

 - 4 Books About Acceptance and Inclusion for Children

 Inspire a lifelong love of learning.
 Contact your local Primrose to schedule a tour.Find A School